Mailbox Friends

 Mail Art can be as simple as having lots of artist penfriends and exchanging art by post.
 It's also a bit deeper than that.

-Since the 1960s, the Mail Art network has been made up of thousands of artists, each with their own group of contacts, each in a state of flux as artists come and go, and friendships ebb and flow.
-Like the Internet which followed it, the Mail Art network is decentralised with each participant at their own focal point.
+Since the 1960s, the Mail Art network has been made up of thousands of artists, each with their own group of contacts, all in a state of flux as artists come and go, and friendships ebb and flow.
+Like the internet which followed it, the Mail Art network is decentralised with each participant at their own focal point.

-Mail Art often operates through 'Calls' or invitations which request contributions on a particular theme, often with specific media, size and deadline requirements.
+Mail Art frequently operates through 'Calls' or invitations which request contributions on a particular theme, often with specific media, size and deadline requirements.
 There is no controlling authority or leadership, but Mail Art Projects and Shows have their own protocols – no fees, no jury, and documentation which has traditionally been printed and mailed to participants, though it has now become common practice to display contributions online.
-Paradoxically, project submission via email has been slow to gain widespread acceptance, though this is increasingly being welcomed as a respectable alternative to traditional mail.
+Paradoxically, project submission via email has been slow to gain widespread acceptance, though this is increasingly, if cautiously, being welcomed as an augmentation to traditional mail.

 I was introduced to the inclusive club of Mail Art in the early 1980s at an Open University Summer School in Norwich, when I attended a course called 'Networking' organised by the Polish artist Henryk Gajewski.
 In Mail Art I found the social outlet for my artworks that I was missing, and anyone who could afford postage stamps could join in.
 I'd also found a source of inspiration and enlightenment that leapfrogged geographical and political boundaries.